Why You Should be Using 2 Factor Authentication in Your Business Right Now!

 Despite knowing that weak passwords present a security risk, all too commonly people shun strong passwords in favour of easy-to-guess options such as ‘password’ or ‘12345…’.
 And then they use this same combination across all accounts.
 The reason for this is obvious; people simply can’t remember numerous different and complex passwords.

-In attempt to combat this problem, many companies have implemented measures such as enforcing strong password selection and regular password resets.
-This, however, has not solved the problem.
+In attempt to combat this problem, many companies have implemented measures such as enforcing a strong password policy and blacklisting commonly used words e.g. password, admin, login, hello etc. This, however, has not solved the problem.